Edgily/be-edgey-games/README.md

 ### Installaton process:

-1. Fork
-2. Clone
+1. Clone
-3. Install Dependencies
+2. Install Dependencies
-4. Create .env Files
+3. Create .env Files
-5. Seed Database
+4. Seed Database
-6. Run Tests
+5. Run Tests

-### Fork
-An optional step, to copy the whole project to your own GitHub account.
-Simply click the 'Fork' button at the top right section of the GitHub page to copy the repo to your own account.

 ### Clone
 On the repo main page near the top there is a bright green 'Code' button, click it.
 You then need to copy the URL displayed.
 In your terminal (command line), navigate to the folder where you wish to clone the project to.
 Then run the command 'git clone PROJECT_URL' e.g. 'git clone https://github.com/Edgily/edgey-games'.
 This will install everything into an 'edgey-games' folder.